M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Integrated properties of regions

-We release the line measurements for all the ionised nebulae classified as \hii\ regions (see Sect. \ref{sec:class_hii}), along with other properties computed on their integrated spectra (see Sect. \ref{sec:hii_int}).
-Details on the content of this catalogue are provided in Appendix \ref{app:AppD} and the catalogue is available electronically at CDS. \AF{Link will be included after acceptance}.
+We have released the line measurements for all the ionised nebulae classified as \hii\ regions (see Sect. \ref{sec:class_hii}), along with other properties computed on their integrated spectra (see Sect. \ref{sec:hii_int}).
+Details on the content of this catalogue are provided in Appendix \ref{app:AppD} and the catalogue is available at the CDS.
 We do not include PNe and SNRs, as the statistics are too limited compared with literature catalogues, and our nebular masks were defined to minimise their contribution.